biocore-ntnu/epic/docs/epic_cluster.rst

    A single epic-merge output matrix.

+* **-o, --outfile

+   Where to store the cluster matrix

+* **-B, --bedfile

+   Where to store the bed file with info about each cluster.

 * **-t, --trunk-diff**

    The difference in number of enriched regions that decides when to consider a